Ludrak/ft_services/README.md

 # FT_SERVICES

-Projet du cursus 2019 de l'école 42 consistant à automatiser le déploiement et la configuration de 5 serveurs avec 2 bases de données et 1 loadbalancer.
+42school 2019 curriculum project consisting in automating the deployment and configuration of 5 servers with 2 databases and 1 loadbalancer.

-# serveurs
+# servers
+Each server is deployed on a different pod.

 ## Grafana
 ## Nginx